 Not to be confused with their doppleganger cousins the cheetah and the jaguar, leopards are the smallest of the four “big cats” (the others being tigers, lions and

 bears, oh my! jaguars).
 A ferocious hunter known for its stealth and speed, we may marvel at a leopard’s spots (known as rosettes), but chances are its prey never saw it coming.

 The undisputed king of the jungle, the lion can often be found resting on his throne: lions rest for upwards of 20 hours per day (and not just on the weekends).
 The most social of “big cats,” every lion in a pride has a role to play.
-Smaller, swifter and more agile, female lions (lionesses) do most of the hunting, while the males protect the pride from outsiders, while in the process protecting their own status within the pride.
+Smaller, swifter and more agile, female lions (lionesses) do most of the hunting, while the males protect the pride from outsiders—and in the process protect their own status within the pride.